R25bitzcode/Python-and-DataScience/README.md

 # Python & Data-ScienceProjects
-To save projects in Python and Data Science
+To save projects in Python and Data Science.